CMDB

 21-it-inventory-management-software-2-see-demo-with-yury

-How does Cloudaware help with multi-cloud environments?
+How can Cloudaware help with multi-cloud configuration management?

 Can Cloudaware integrate with other tools I use?